Abdul Rahim Kajai: Journalistic career

 After his return, he became a writer for Saudara, a weekly newspaper at Kuala Lumpur led by Syed Sheikh Syed Ahmad Al-Hadi.
 It was during that time he began to adopt the nickname "Kajai" as a token of remembrance of his father.
 In September 1930, he was formally promoted as the editor for Saudara.
 He left the newspaper shortly after and joined Majlis as an editor in late-1931.
 However, he left after disagreements over the publishing frequencies of the newspaper.

 In January 1935, he joined the editorial team of Warta Malaya.
 The Singapore-based newspaper became one the largest circulated Malay dailies of Southeast Asia of the 1930s, and was a hub of Malay nationalistic journalism of that era.
 During his tenure in Warta Malaya, he wrote political essays discussing Malay rights.
 Warta Malaya, written in Jawi alphabets, became the first Malay newspaper to directly subscribe to global news agencies.
 Kajai later involved himself in Warta Jenaka, a pictorial weekly, and Warta Ahad, a weekly newspaper.
 In 1941, Warta Malaya ceased publication after it failed to compete with Utusan Melayu (now Utusan Malaysia).
 Kajai, along with other members of Warta Malayas editorial team, went on to work as an editor for Utusan Melayu, and later for Mustika and Utusan Zaman (companions of Utusan Melayu).

 On 20 December 1941, Kajai left Singapore for Kuala Lumpur after the Japanese invasion of Malaya commenced.
 With the approval of the Japanese-occupied government of Malaya, he began work on a Japanese-supported Malay newspaper known as Perubahan Baru (Malay: New Change).
 He returned to Singapore in 1943 and launched work on his final newspaper, Berita Malai (or known as Malay Sinpo), a merger between Utusan Melayu and Warta Malaya.
 Berita Malai involved several important Malay politicians and writers of the early 20th-century, such as Ishak Haji Muhammad (alias Pak Sako), Yusof Ishak and Abdul Samad Ismail (alias Pak Samad).

 Personal life

 Kajai married his wife in 1913.
 Kajai became ill in August 1942.
 He died on 5 December 1943, aged 48.
 By the time of his death, he had written 48 short stories, which were later compiled into publications in 1949 and 1961.

 Legacy

 Kajai is often known as a leading pioneer of Malay journalism.
 He was later given the honorific title of "Father of Malay Journalism" for his work in six different newspapers between 1925 and 1943.

 In 1982, the Malaysian Press Institute (MPI) created the Kajai Award, which became the most prestigious journalism award in Malaysia.
-The first winner of the Kajai Award was given to Rosmah Majid of Utusan Melayu in 1982.
+The first Kajai Award was given to Rosmah Majid of Utusan Melayu in 1982.